Current driver:Current driver

 An 8-channel 16-bit DAC is used to update the current setting on each channel.
 The current sense resistor voltage drop is buffered and sent to an ADC so that the output current on each channel can be monitored by computer.
 Presently the board is controlled using a Raspberry Pi device with a T-cobbler breakout board.

-Nic Arango: email@example.com
+Nicolas Arango: firstname.lastname@example.org

 Jason Stockmann: email@example.com

-Info related to Rev. A of the board: Click here to download Eagle board file and schematic as well as GERBER files for board fabrication.
+Info related to Rev. A of the board (now obsolete): Click here to download Eagle board file and schematic as well as GERBER files for board fabrication.
 A Matlab script is also included in the download for modeling the step response and transfer function of the analog stage (Bode plot).
 This software can be used to figure out the correct compensation circuit values to use for a particular load.
 Typically the compensation is adjusted by changing two capacitors in the feedback loop.